Baskin-Robbins Tone of Voice — Fun & Variety

 What is Baskin-Robbins's brand message?

-Baskin-Robbins's core message is about A flavor for every day.
-Their concept "Ice Cream Variety" drives their mission: Create moments of happiness.
+Baskin-Robbins's core message: A flavor for every day Their mission: Create moments of happiness

 What makes Baskin-Robbins's brand voice unique?

 Baskin-Robbins stands out through their fun, variety communication style.
-Their central brand tension — "Simple vs. Variety" — shapes every message they craft in the Food & Beverage sector.
+Their central brand tension, "Simple vs. Variety", shapes how they communicate across the Food & Beverage sector.

 What language style does Baskin-Robbins use?